 Recipe Notes & Tips:

-- Cook low and slow: Keep the heat at medium-low and whisk constantly to prevent the eggs from scrambling.
+- Cook low and slow: Keep the heat on low to medium-low and stir constantly to prevent the eggs from scrambling.
+Patience is key for a smooth curd.

 How to Store: